Rahuletto/kalvikaram/README.md

 # Kalvikaram
-**Kalvikaram** is an innovative educational platform built by a multidisciplinary team of software engineers, AI researchers, and education specialists.
-Our collective passion is to bridge the gap in quality educational resources for Tamil medium students.
+**Kalvikaram** is an AI-based educational tool built to help Tamil medium students understand their study materials more effectively.
+It provides clear explanations, summaries, and translations to make learning easier and more accessible.

 ![hero](/public/images/hero.png)